w3c/webappsec-permissions-policy/policies/optimized-images.md

 #### Specification

-- The default downscaling ratio is 2.
+- The default oversizing ratio is 2.

-    **Note**: The goal is to eventually introduce a syntax for specifying the maxmimum downscaling ratio to be allowed.
+    **Note**: The goal is to eventually introduce a syntax for specifying the maxmimum oversizing ratio to be allowed.

     In practice, they would look something like this:

     ```html
     <iframe allow="oversized-images(4)"></iframe>
     ```
-    That would apply a policy in which the maximum downscaling ratio allowed is set to 4.
+    That would apply a policy in which the maximum oversizing ratio allowed is set to 4.

     Feature policies combine in subframes, and the minimum value of the downscaling ratio will be applied, so if that frame embedded another, which the syntax:

     ```html
     <iframe allow="oversized-images(5)"></iframe>
     ```
-    then the child frame would be allowed to render images with maximum downscaling ratio of 4.
+    then the child frame would be allowed to render images with maximum oversizing ratio of 4.

     If that frame embedded another child frame of the syntax:

     ```html
     <iframe allow="oversized-images(3)"></iframe>
     ```
-    then the other child frame would be allowed to render images with maximum downscaling ratio of 3.
+    then the other child frame would be allowed to render images with maximum oversizing ratio of 3.

 - The default allowlist for `oversized-images` is `*`.
 This means for pages of all origins, `<img>` elements that are more than X times larger than its container size will be allowed and rendered correctly.